StoutyAlex/StoutyAlex/README.md

 💻 &nbsp;I am also a Director of a [MediaVamp](www.mediavamp.co.uk).\
 🎓 &nbsp;I Graduated Lancaster University with a First in Software Engineering BSc.\
 ✉️ &nbsp;You can shoot me an email at alexstout009hotmail.com I'll try to respond as soon as I can.\
-🎮 &nbs:p;In my free time, I Enjoy gaming and building Lego.\
+🎮 &nbsp;In my free time, I Enjoy gaming, building Lego and random software projects.\

 ### 🛠 &nbsp;Tech Stack